syncfusion-content/blazor-docs/blazor/common/data-binding/webapi-service-binding.md

 ![Add Syncfusion package](../images/odata-syncfusion-package.png)

-> For this demo, we have used Syncfusion.Blazor(**19.1.0.66**) NuGet package.
-We have released a new **Syncfusion.Blazor** NuGet package with new enhancement in our every-week release and main release.
+> For this demo, Syncfusion.Blazor(**19.1.0.66**) NuGet package is used.
+A new **Syncfusion.Blazor** NuGet package has been released with new enhancement in our every-week release and main release.
 So, you can check and update to the latest versions by using this [link](https://www.nuget.org/packages/Syncfusion.Blazor).

 Open **_Import.razor** file and add the following namespaces which are required to use Syncfusion Blazor components in this application.